JenniferShelton/2016-09-26-nygc-unix-shell/_episodes/02-filedir.md

 which doesn't exist.

-When they are installed we can call bioinformatics tools in the same way we do the standard unxi shell commands.
+When they are installed we can call bioinformatics tools in the same way we do the standard unix shell commands.
 On many clusters first we will `load` a `module` to let the computer know we want to run this tool.

 ~~~